 Bassett beats Franklin, Magna Vista falls to Liberty Christian

-Bassett beat Franklin County 42-25 on the opening night of high school football last night, Liberty Christian humbled Magna Vista 60-14, Dan River beat Tunstall 26-14, Chatham shut out Prince Edward 48-0.
+Bassett beat Franklin County 42-25 on the opening night of high school football, Liberty Christian humbled Magna Vista 60-14, Dan River beat Tunstall 26-14, Chatham shut out Prince Edward 48-0.
 Next Friday Liberty Christian comes to Bassett, Dan River is at Magna Vista, Martinsville begins its season at home against Glenvar, and Floyd County plays at Patrick County.

-The Nats beat the Mets 2-1 last night.
-The Nats are 55-72 on the season, 14 games behind the Braves.
+The Mets beat the Nats 5-3 last night.
+The Nats are 55-73 on the season, 14 games behind the Braves.
 The Nats have won 5 out of their last 10 games.
-Washington plays in New York against the Mets again tonight.
+Washington plays in New York against the Mets again this afternoon at 1:10 p.m.
+Hear all the action on WHEE-AM1370 or on our listener line at 631-359-9074.